 Develop customers for life

 Let’s assume that your small business has a good value proposition and a product or service that your intended audience needs.
 Now, all you need to do is maintain good business practices to help keep your best customers for life.
 First, always deliver on your promise and deliver a consistent brand experience.
-Second, avoid steep price increases, because this might cause your loyal customers to defect to one of your competitors.
+Second, create a pricing strategy that avoids steep increases, because this might cause your loyal customers to defect to one of your competitors.
 Third, keep in touch with your customers with opt-in email newsletters and promotions, and by remaining active on social marketing applications.
 Fourth, when your customers have questions about your company, get back to them promptly, whether it’s via email or telephone.